Penguins of Madagascar: Plot

 The penguins escape the plane, and, using Dave's snow globes, realize Dave targets every zoo and aquarium he was kicked out of, with the Shanghai Zoo as his next target.
 The penguins forms a plan to stop Dave, and Private reluctantly agrees to be the bait.
 They manage to trap Dave with a dinosaur skeleton just as the North Wind shows up.
 Dave escapes through a drain and captures the Shanghai penguins along with Private.
 Skipper, Rico, and Kowalski hijack the North Wind's jet to pursue him.
 At Dave's lair, Private learns that Dave plans to use the Medusa Serum to turn penguins into monsters for the public to hate and exterminate.

 Upon reaching Dave's hideout, the penguins and the North Wind clash over their different plans to infiltrate the submarine, before Skipper relents and goes with the North Wind's plan.
 The penguins distract the octopus guards while the North Wind sneak inside, but both teams are captured.
 Dave tests the Medusa Serum on Private, but he escapes using a paper clip he swallowed earlier, unbeknownst to everyone present, who believe Private has been vaporized.
 Private finds and frees the North Wind, but they refuse to help without their equipment, so Private goes alone.

 As Dr. Brine, Dave unleashes the mutated penguins on New York City.
 Private obtains Dave's ray, finds Skipper, Rico, and Kowalski, and restores their sanity.
 As the penguins and the North Wind battle Dave and his henchmen, Private inserts himself into Dave's ray, using the power of his cuteness to restore the other penguins.
-This leaves Private mutated, and Dave shrunk and trapped inside one of his snow globes.
+This causes Private to gain a magenta purple hue, as well as spots and antlers, and Dave is now shrunken and trapped inside one of his snow globes, which Skipper gives to a little girl.
 Skipper deems Private the most meaningful and valued member of the team, to the approval of the North Wind, who give the penguins jetpacks.

+Later, the penguins return to the circus and use Dave's machine to return Private to normal, using Mort as the power source.
+It works and Mort remains the same, outwardly, but is able to devour King Julien in one gulp.